MirageNet/Mirage/doc/docs/guides/development-servers/google-cloud.md

 ## Run server

-1) Move into game folder
+1) Move into the game folder
 ```sh
 cd mirror-demo
 ```